abbey2017/wind-energy-analytics/README.md

 # wind-energy-analytics
-Data-driven solutions for the wind energy industry
+Physics-guided data-driven solutions for the wind energy industry